Kirt Niedrigh: Earth-Man

-Niedrigh resurfaced in the 2007–2008 storyline, "Superman and the Legion of Super-Heroes".
-Now calling himself Earth-Man, he claimed to have discovered a crystal tablet in the Arctic which proved that Superman was not an alien, but a human who was granted powers by Mother Earth to protect the Earth from alien invaders.
-Using this knowledge, Earth-Man was able to sow distrust and hatred of aliens among the people of Earth, resulting in its seceding from the United Planets, and all aliens on Earth being violently captured and deported.
-Earth-Man gathered a group of fellow Earth-born Legion rejects, (Tusker, Radiation Roy, Eyeful Ethel, Storm Boy, Golden Boy and Spider Girl) and formed the Justice League of Earth, a group purporting to uphold Superman's ideals.
-Earth-Man captured many Legion members, absorbing their powers for his own, and using the Legionnaire Sun Boy to turn many of the suns in the galaxy red.
+Niedrigh resurfaces in the 2007–2008 storyline, "Superman and the Legion of Super-Heroes".
+Now calling himself Earth-Man, he claims to have discovered a crystal tablet in the Arctic which proves that Superman was not an alien, but a human who was granted powers by Mother Earth to protect Earth from alien invaders.
+Using this knowledge, Earth-Man sows distrust and hatred of aliens among the people of Earth, resulting in its seceding from the United Planets and all aliens on Earth being violently captured and deported.
+Earth-Man gathers a group of fellow Earth-born Legion rejects, (Tusker, Radiation Roy, Eyeful Ethel, Storm Boy, Golden Boy, and Spider Girl) and forms the Justice League of Earth, a group purporting to uphold Superman's ideals.
+Earth-Man captures many Legion members, absorbing their powers for his own, and exploits the powers of Legionnaire Sun Boy to turn many of the suns in the galaxy red.

-In desperation, the remaining members of the Legion brought Superman to the 31st century, and together they stormed the JLE's satellite headquarters.
-Earth-Man personally took on Superman, almost defeating him until Brainiac 5 freed Sun Boy.
-With Earth's sun once again yellow, Superman could fight Earth-Man on equal terms.
-The return of Superman's powers, coupled with Earth-Man's indiscriminate attacks, convinced the people of New Metropolis that they had been lied to.
-Earth-Man held his own against Superman until the freed Legion members arrived, and he was defeated by their combined numbers.
-Earth-Man and his JLE were taken to the prison planet Takron-Galtos.
+In desperation, the remaining members of the Legion bring Superman to the 31st century, and together they storm the JLE's satellite headquarters.
+Earth-Man personally takes on Superman, almost defeating him until Brainiac 5 freed Sun Boy.
+With Earth's sun once again yellow, Superman is able to fight Earth-Man on equal terms.
+The return of Superman's powers, coupled with Earth-Man's indiscriminate attacks, convince the people of New Metropolis that they had been lied to.
+Earth-Man holds his own against Superman until the freed Legion members arrive, and he is defeated by their combined numbers.
+Earth-Man and the JLE are imprisoned on the prison planet Takron-Galtos.

-It was later revealed that the crystal tablet Earth-Man found had been planted in the Arctic by the Time Trapper in an attempt to separate Superman from the Legion.